spk121/potato-make/README.md

     always-execute-compose element ...
     ~+ element ...

-`compose` (aka `~`) takes as arguments one or more elements, each of which is a string or a procedure of zero arguments that returns a string.
-It executes any procedure arguments and concatenates the resulting strings, appending spaces in between them.
+`string-compose` (aka `~`) takes as arguments one or more elements.
+It converts the elements to strings and concatenates the strings, appending spaces between them.
+The conversion to strings happens as if by `display`.

+For elements that are procedures, they are executed and their result is used instead.

+It is returned as a pair, where the `car` is the symbol `'default`.
+That symbol is interpreted by the builder.

-`ignore-error-compose` (aka `~-`) is like compose but returns a pair with the first argument of `'ignore-error`.
+`ignore-error-compose` (aka `~-`) is like string-compose but returns a pair with the first argument of `'ignore-error`.
 When passed as a recipe, it causes the recipe not to end execution, even if an error is signaled.

-`silent-compose` (aka `~@`) is like compose, but, it does not print the resulting string to the output port.
+`silent-compose` (aka `~@`) is like string-compose, but, it does not print the resulting string to the output port, except in verbose mode.

-`always-execute-compose` (aka `~+`) is like compose, but, it forces the line to always be executed, even if the `-n` option was chosen.
+`always-execute-compose` (aka `~+`) is like compose, but, it forces the line to always be executed, even if the `--no-execution` option was chosen.

     target-name
     $@